 - 1. Each degree candidate must complete requirements in one major field as prescribed by that department.
 Students are not required to have a minor. - 2.
-Students must declare an academic major no later than the end of the sophomore year. - 3.
-An average of "C" (2.0) is required for the total of all courses in the major and minor field.
+Students must declare an academic major no later than the end of the sophomore year.

-- 4. Students must complete at least one-half of the upper-division units required in the major field at Westmont or a Westmont approved off-campus program.
+- 3. An average of "C" (2.0) is required for the total of all courses in the major and minor field. - 4.
+Students must complete at least one-half of the upper-division units required in the major field at Westmont or a Westmont approved off-campus program.
 This requirement also applies to completing a minor at Westmont. - 5.
-Four units of upper-division credit earned in a major may be applied to meeting the requirements of a minor.
-No upper-division credits may be shared by two minors.
-(There is no limitation on the overlap of units between two majors.)
+Students may not pursue a minor in their major area of study.
+No upperdivision credits may be shared by two minors.
+(There is no limitation on the overlap of units between a major and a minor, or on the overlap of units between two majors.)